 - Government-wide financial statements, which comprise the first two statements, provide both short-term and long-term information about the entity's overall financial position. - Fund financial statements focus on reporting the individual parts of District operations in more detail.
-The fund financial statements comprise the remaining statements. - Governmental Funds provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs. - Fiduciary Funds report balances for which the District is a custodian or trustee of the funds, such as Associated Student Bodies and pension funds.
+The fund financial statements comprise the remaining statements. - ▶ Governmental Funds provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.